Larry Young likes to say he’s never had a real job.

 Larry is generously donating proceeds from the book to support UMPS CARE Charities programs.
 This year, UMPS CARE has been providing copies of the book to several hospital partners where we provide Build-A-Bear® furry friends to kids undergoing rigorous medical treatment.

-We think they will make great holiday gifts!
 To order your AUTOGRAPHED copy of “The Ump Is A Grump,” click here.
+Larry is generously donating ALL proceeds from the sales of this book to benefit UMPS CARE programs!

 Thanks Larry for writing such a fantastic book and for your continued support for UMPS CARE Charities!